zhangzhics/CITS5503_Sem2/Labs/Lab1IntroSetup.md

 2. Obtain API keys and secret
 3. Install a recent VM-based Linux OS, e.g., Ubuntu 22.04 LTS
 4. On the Ubuntu 22.04 LTS instance
-5. Install AWS CLI on VM
+5. Install AWS CLI in a Linux environment.
-6. Install a virtual environment with Python 3.10
-7. Configure the AWSCLI environment with API details and default region
+6. Configure the AWS CLI environment with API details and default region
-8. Verify awscli is working and write a python boto script to emulate a awscli command
+7. Verify AWS CLI is working and write a Python boto script to emulate an AWS CLI command

 ## Technologies Covered